masato1122/auto-kappa/README.md

 To Do and questions
 --------------------

-* Use alm command for FC2, too!!
-Python ALM may lead to the error of "basis of harmonic FCs".
+* Use alm command for 'suggest', too!!
+Then, python ALM library does not need to be installed.

 * Use Phonopy to treat phonondb